 - How Many Hours Do People Spend Playing Fortnite?

 Here are some assorted Fortnite statistics:

-- There are over 350 million registered Fortnite players
+- There are around 400 million registered Fortnite players

 - Fortnite generated $9.1 billion in its first two full years since its launch